Hyundai Ioniq 5 review: performance, motor & drive

 Outright speed and sporty handling aren't what the Ioniq 5 is about: instead, it's an extremely comfortable and refined everyday car

 Unlike some of its electric rivals, the Hyundai Ioniq 5 doesn't prioritise sheer speed and sporty handling.
 Rather, it's intended to be a spacious, refined and comfortable family car, set apart by its unique design and high-tech interior.
-It fulfils this brief very well, but those looking for a truly engaging driving experience may be disappointed – or may need to wait for the upcoming Hyundai Ioniq 5 N electric hot hatch launches later in 2023.
+It fulfils this brief very well, but those looking for a truly engaging driving experience may be disappointed – or may need to wait for the Hyundai Ioniq 5 N electric hot hatch launches later in 2023.

 Hyundai Ioniq 5 0-62mph, top speed and acceleration

 While it may charge at lightning-quick speed, the Ioniq 5 doesn’t quite go down the road in the same fashion.
 The entry-level powertrain consists of a single, rear-mounted 168bhp electric motor and 58kWh battery for a range of 240 miles and 0-62mph time of 8.5 seconds.

 The top-spec, all-wheel-drive 321bhp version of the over-two-tonne car goes from 0-62mph in 5.1 seconds – noticeably faster than the performance-oriented Volkswagen ID.4 GTX will do the same sprint – and also uses a 77kWh battery, however its 298-mile range is shorter than that of the single-motor car.